Services

 Customer Journey Research for Construction

-Construction buying decisions pass through architects, specifiers, contractors, and wholesalers before a product reaches a job site.
-Each audience enters the journey at a different stage, uses different information sources, and holds different veto power.
-We map that full decision chain using phone-based interviews with the professionals who actually specify, procure, and install construction products, from facade cladding and insulation to adhesives, roofing systems, and doors.
+Construction buying decisions pass through architects, specifiers, contractors, and wholesalers before a product reaches the job site.
+Each audience enters at a different stage, uses different information sources, and holds different veto power.
+We map the full decision chain through phone interviews with the people who specify, procure, and install, from facade and insulation to roofing and doors.

 4